alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 response = client.get_received_texts(older_than)
 ```

-You can specify which texts to receive by inputting the ID of a received text message into the [`older_than`](/#get-one-page-of-received-text-messages-optional-arguments-older-than) argument.
+You can specify which text messages to receive by inputting the ID of a received text message into the [`older_than`](/#get-one-page-of-received-text-messages-optional-arguments-older-than) argument.

 ### Arguments